blacklightpy/vaultofknowledge/Counter Argument for Who Created God.md

 Avidya is about identification.
 Something causes Maya though.

 I hear Drishti Srishti Vaada explains the existence of the world after Moksha (from http://www.vicharasagara.com/2015/07/does-brahma-jnana-destroy-prarabdha.html).
+It is the same as solipsism (i.e. the waking world is also a dream).
+This is specifically Drishti Sama Samayaa Srishti, while Drishti Eva Srishti posits that all experience is insignificant, and only the ultimate reality is real.